jackvandeleuv/music_analysis/README.md

 ## Data files

-The aforementioned csv files, which can be used to run track_modeling, can be found [here](https://drive.google.com/drive/folders/1TuFB7aulLAO7h-1AaNkSyQ8URar3xeED?usp=sharing).
+The aforementioned csv files, which can be used to run predict_genres_2.0, can be found [here](https://drive.google.com/drive/folders/1TuFB7aulLAO7h-1AaNkSyQ8URar3xeED?usp=sharing).

 - audio_features_5.3.csv
 - audio_features_5.3_clean.csv